hl2guide/Filterlist-for-AdGuard-or-PiHole/README.md

 ## News

-* 2.3 is coming out soon, I'm testing it over the next 2 weeks.
+* 2.3 is coming out soon, I'm testing it over the next 2 weeks (end of August 2020).
 * 2.2 is out.
 The major change is that going forward updates will be sporadic and less frequent.

 This is since I've found no reasonable way to upload a file or commit to github on a schedule.